TJUT-CV/GigaMOT/README.md

 ## Acknowledgement

-A large part of the code is borrowed from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
+A large part of the code is borrowed from [SPDet](https://github.com/TJUT-CV/SPDet) and [ByteTrack](https://github.com/ifzhang/ByteTrack).